-More importantly, the final portfolio that is presented during the 3 interviews evaluates CAS.
-The interviews are spread out through the 18 months and require students to present what they have done through presentations and also go through a one to one interview where they defend their rationale and actions behind their activities.
+More importantly, the final portfolio and the 3 interviews evaluate CAS entirely at the end.
+The interviews are spread out through the 18 months and require students to present what they have done through the different interview process where they present and defend their rationale and actions behind their choices of experiences in CAS.